-Functional study of the oboe and saxophone.
-Technical fundamentals of classroom instruction in music education.
-Use of representative elementary/secondary school methods and materials.
+This course provides a functional study of the oboe and saxophone.
+Students master technical fundamentals of classroom instruction in oboe and saxophone.
+They also learn representative elementary/secondary school methods and materials.

 This course introduces students to the field of teaching music in a school setting.
-It explains the process of completing the Berklee music education curriculum and the process of becoming a licensed music teacher in the state of Massachusetts.
-Upon successful completion of this course, students will understand the music teaching profession, teacher licensing, National Core Arts Standards, the Massachusetts Department of Elementary and Secondary Education standards, and the Massachusetts Curriculum Frameworks for the Arts, and how to successfully negotiate and complete the music education curriculum.
+Students learn the requirements of the Berklee music education curriculum and the process of becoming a licensed music teacher in the state of Massachusetts.
+Students learn about the music teaching profession, teacher licensing, National Core Arts Standards, the Massachusetts Department of Elementary and Secondary Education standards, and the Massachusetts Curriculum Frameworks for the Arts.
+Students will also learn how to negotiate and complete the music education curriculum.

-Methods and materials for the instruction of general music in the elementary school are addressed in this class.
-This course will present a survey of the educational philosophies, objectives, teaching methods, and musical materials of the Orff, Kodály, Suzuki, Gordon, and Dalcroze methods of music education.
+This course is an overview of music education in elementary school settings.
+Students learn the educational philosophies, objectives, teaching methods, and musical materials of the Orff, Kodály, Suzuki, Gordon, and Dalcroze methods of music education.
 Students also learn to prepare lesson plans and select music for children's voices.
-Students explore directed listening activities, as well as notation of rhythm and melody, as well as formulation of principles for planning an entire musical curriculum are addressed.
-Minimum of 15 hours assigned observation in elementary schools is required.
+Students explore directed listening activities, as well as notation of rhythm and melody.
+Students learn principles for planning an entire musical curriculum.
+Students are required to complete a minimum of 15 hours of observation in an elementary school classroom.

-An overview of music education in the secondary schools.
-Concepts and approaches to the organization and development of a music curriculum as applied to general music, instrumental, and choral programs.
-Special attention focused on the adolescent.
-Motivational concepts, administrative organization, student/instructor relationship, community involvement, the special student.
+This course is an overview of music education in secondary school settings.
+Students learn the concepts and approaches to the organization and development of a music curriculum as these apply to general music, instrumental music, and choral programs.
+Students devote special attention to teaching adolescents.
+Students explore motivational concepts, administrative organization, the student/instructor relationship, community involvement, and the special student.
 In addition, students analyze and apply strategies for teaching students with diverse cultural backgrounds.
 Students also analyze various evaluational procedures.
-Students are required to complete a minimum of 15 hours assigned observation in secondary schools in the Greater Boston area.
+Students are required to complete a minimum of 15 hours of observation in a secondary school classroom.

-Performance of vocal and instrumental works suitable for public school music.
-Students participate in the conducting of selected works.
-Basic principles of singing: breathing, tone production, fundamentals of articulation, and diction.
+This course examines performance of vocal and instrumental works suitable for public school music.
+Students participate in the conducting of selected works and learn basic principles of singing: breathing, tone production, fundamentals of articulation, and diction.

 This course introduces students to the function and structure of the brain and its application to their own study of music.
 The course includes practical applications of theory in musical learning and teaching, and culminates in a short observational research project on brain function in music.

 This course prepares students for the Music Licensing Exam.
-Students learn strategies for test taking, memorizing material, organizing time, creating calendars, working on personal motivation techniques.
+Students learn strategies for test taking, memorizing material, organizing time, and creating calendars.
+Students also develop personal motivation techniques.
 In addition, students complete various multiple choice practice tests and write short essays.